F-Stack/f-stack/dpdk/doc/guides/linux_gsg/linux_drivers.rst

  - It enables the user to use legacy linux tools such as ``ethtool`` or ``ifconfig`` while running DPDK application on the same network ports.
- - It enables the DPDK application to filter only part of the traffic, While the rest will be directed and handled by the kernel driver.
+ - It enables the DPDK application to filter only part of the traffic, while the rest will be directed and handled by the kernel driver.
+   The flow bifurcation is performed by the NIC hardware.
+   As an example, using :ref:`flow_isolated_mode` allows to choose strictly what is received in DPDK.

 More about the bifurcated driver can be found in `Mellanox Bifurcated DPDK PMD